rjnp2/Data-Science/tutorial/6. Machine Learning/Overfitting_and_Underfitting.md

 Before understanding the overfitting and underfitting, let's understand some basic term that will help to understand this topic well:

+- **Signal:** /
-Signal: It refers to the true underlying pattern of the data that helps the machine learning model to learn from the data.
+It refers to the true underlying pattern of the data that helps the machine learning model to learn from the data.
+- **Noise:** /
-Noise: Noise is unnecessary and irrelevant data that reduces the performance of the model.
+Noise is unnecessary and irrelevant data that reduces the performance of the model.
+- **Bias:** /
-Bias: Bias is a prediction error that is introduced in the model due to oversimplifying the machine learning algorithms.
+Bias is a prediction error that is introduced in the model due to oversimplifying the machine learning algorithms.
 Or it is the difference between the predicted values and the actual values.
+- **Variance:** /
-Variance: If the machine learning model performs well with the training dataset, but does not perform well with the test dataset, then variance occurs.
+If the machine learning model performs well with the training dataset, but does not perform well with the test dataset, then variance occurs.